canicodenow/calculator/README.md

 V3 = it should round so that all numbers fit in the display (partially done)

+V4 = added keyboard support for digits and equals

+V5 = it does not let you divide by 0

 //Todo

 1. the display should show the full entry (e.g. 44 + 5 - 6 * 3)
-2. it should not let you divide by zero (give an error message)
-3. it should have a backspace button
+2. it should have a backspace button
-4. it should work with the keyboard (wes bos drumkit for help)
+3. it should work with the keyboard (wes bos drumkit for help)
-5. it should allow one decimal point in a sum
+4. it should allow one decimal point in a sum